 The Kiss Me I’m Irish Run is the ultimate St. Patrick’s Day celebration for athletes.
-The event kicks with the warm up “Kilt Run” and is followed by a 1K, 4K, 8K and half marathon runs.
-Runners will receive a kilt, finisher’s medal, cold beverage, and admission to the St. Patrick’s Party at McFadden’s Bar and Grill.
+The event kicks off with the warm up “Kilt Run” and is followed by a 4K, 8K, and half marathon runs.
+Runners will receive a short sleeved Irish-themed technical shirt and finishers receive a medal, kilt, and cold beverage.
 The crowd can also enjoy live entertainment at the Leprechaun Village.
-The village features Irish bands and prizes for the best St. Patty’s themed outfit.
+The village features Irish bands and prizes for the best St. Paddy’s themed outfit.

-The St. Patrick's Day Parade & Festival is a 30-year-old celebration honoring the Irish culture and heritage.
+The St. Patrick's Day Parade Festival is a historic celebration honoring Irish culture and heritage.
 The parade includes floats, cultural groups and local dignitaries.
-The parade begins at 11:00 a.m. on St. Patrick’s Day and culminates in an all-day festival in downtown Tucson at Armory Park.
+The parade culminates in an all-day festival in downtown Tucson at Armory Park.
 The festivities include live Irish music, dancers, and food and merchandise vendors.

-Clancy's Pub's St. Patrick's Day celebration kicks off a few days before St. Patrick’s Day when they sell corned beef and cabbage and green beer at their establishment.
-The party continues on St. Patrick’s Day and well into the night.
+Clancy's Pub's St. Patrick's Day celebration consists of corned beef and cabbage and green beer.
 Patrons can enjoy the live Irish music on the patio to round out the authentic Irish experience.

 On St. Patrick’s Day, Fountain Park carries on the time-honored tradition of dyeing a local fountain green.
 Fountain Hills famous fountain turns into an emerald spectacle for the holiday.
 Last year, the 64-acre park turned into an all out Irish party – featuring Irish foods, green beer, and Irish music.
 Though this year’s party has yet to be confirmed, a trip to the park is worth it for a photo op at the 500-foot green fountain.